-- a) exterior insulating finish system panels (within 3 feet of grade); - b) vinyl.
+- Exterior Insulating Finish System (EIFS) panels (within 3 feet of grade);

-Transit-Oriented Development Districts
+- Vinyl

-- a) This section sets design standards for all commercial and mixed-use structures within the TOD Districts that qualify under Title 4, Section 405 of the City Code Article 32 "Zoning". - b) Rowhouse and multi-family dwellings are subject to the design standards of {Rowhouse and Multi-Family Dwelling and Mixed Use Design Standards} of this manual.
+- Aluminum

-A. Main entrance.
+5.3 Transit-Oriented Development Districts

-- a) Every building must provide a main entrance on the facade facing the transit station or streets leading to the transit station. - b) The main entrance of any building must face the street.
-The main entrance must not be set back more than 5 feet from the front property line, unless a public seating area, plaza, or green space is approved through design review and provided in front of the building.
+- A. This section sets design standards for all commercial and mixed-use structures within the TOD Districts that qualify under Title 4, Section 405 of the Zoning Code. - B. Rowhouse and multi-family dwellings are subject to the design standards of {Rowhouse and Multi-Family Dwelling and Mixed Use Design Standards} of this manual.

-B. Facade articulation.
+- A. Main entrance. - a) Every building must provide a main entrance on the facade facing the transit station or streets leading to the transit station. - b) The main entrance of any building must face the street.
+The main entrance must not be set back more than 5 feet from the front property line, unless a public seating area, plaza, or green space is approved through design review and provided in front of the building. - B. Facade articulation.